Both people and fish love seaweed farming

 Six months ago, Christophe became a seaweed farmer.
 He trained with 21 other families as part of WWF’s initiative to introduce algoculture as a sustainable source of income for the people of the Mahafaly plateau.

 People laughed at him.
 In the small village of Ankilimionga on the southern coast of Madagascar, most people are fishermen and have been for hundreds of years, catching enough fish for their families and a little surplus to sell if the conditions are favorable.
-Overfishing has made the amount of fish in the region steady decrease, putting more strain on an already fragile lifestyle.
+Overfishing has made the amount of fish in the region steadily decrease, putting more strain on an already fragile lifestyle.

 Now, Christophe maintains 120 lines of algae, which he harvests two or three times a month.
 The method of farming is pretty simple: he ties algae onto a line, weights both ends, submerges the line and waits.
 Once he harvests the algae, he sells it to COPEFRITO, a company based out of Toliara which exports the seaweed to France.
 Seaweed is growing in demand there as a health food, and its gelling properties have caused toothpaste companies to begin including it in their products.